-I said, “You will agree that those two ideas are highly divergent from one another?”
+I said, “You will agree that these ideas are highly divergent from one another?”

 Both of them smiled and nodded.

-I continued my explanation to Andrew and Peter.
-“The bridge that connects highly divergent ideas is like the flow of electric current.
-It’s powerful and illuminating and it always feels like magic.” * * *
+“The bridge that connects highly divergent ideas is like the flow of electric current,” I told them, “It is magical, powerful and illuminating.”

 “Not quite,” I answered.
-We won’t have a true, third gravitating body until we find a third idea that’s as divergent from Zoysia Grass and the God of Israel as those two ideas are from each other.
-When a single bridge unites three highly divergent components, you have a tool that will gain and hold the attention of the masses.”
+We won’t have a true, third gravitating body until we find a third idea that is equally divergent from both Zoysia Grass and the God of Israel as those two ideas are from each other.
+When a single bridge unites all three highly divergent components, you’ll have a tool that will gain and hold the attention of the masses.”

-If anyone can build that into an algorithm, Peter can.
+If anyone can build all that into an algorithm, Peter can.